These iconic birds are under serious threat from habitat loss

 Flamingos can live for over 60 years, and usually reside in large social groups.
 They are bizarre, striking and often baffling birds, and their unique biological traits mean that they never fail to amaze.

 Theirs is a story of exotic landscapes, staggeringly vast congregations, and the very strangest of rituals.

 Adopt a flamingo today and find out about the lives of these flamboyant creatures and the work that we’re doing to protect them.

 Make a great day out of it and use your free adopter's ticket to visit one of our nine centres around the UK, where you can find out more about the species and habitat you're helping protect.

 A cute cuddly toy to remind you of your adopted species

-Your adopters’ welcome pack will include a fascinating fact pack, a limited edition poster, an iconic sticker sheet and a personalised certificate + a free ticket to any one of our centres around the UK which you could use to visit our beautiful flamingos.
+Your adopters’ welcome pack will include a fascinating fact pack, a limited edition poster, an iconic sticker sheet and a personalised certificate.
+You'll also receive a free ticket to any one of our centres around the UK which you could use to visit our beautiful flamingos.

 Our spring and autumn magazines will keep you updated on your chosen species